SFDO-Tooling/CumulusCI/docs/dev.rst

 Reference a Specific Tag
 ************************

-To reference a version other than HEAD and the latest production release, use the ``tag`` option to specify a tag from the target repository.
+To reference a specific version of the product other than the most recent commit on the main branch (for unmanaged projects) or the most recent production release (for managed packages), use the ``tag`` option to specify a tag from the target repository.
 This option is most useful for testing against beta versions of underlying packages, or recreating specific org environments for debugging.

     Example: Salesforce EDA